ChatScript/ChatScript/WIKI/ChatScript-System-Variables-and-Engine-defined-Concepts.md

 | `#DO_SPELLING`               |  performs the `LIVEDATA/spelling` file (manual spell correction)
 | `#DO_TEXTING`                |  performs the `LIVEDATA/texting` file (expand texting notation)
 | `#DO_SUBSTITUTE_SYSTEM`      |  do all LIVEDATA file expansions
+The contents of the files above are pairs of tokens per line.
+Left is the word to replace and right is the replacement.
+When multiple words are involved, the left side uses underscores to represent this and the right side uses `+`.
+If the right side is missing, it means just delete.
 | `#DO_INTERJECTION_SPLITTING` |  break off leading interjections into own sentence
 | `#$DO_NUMBER_MERGE`          |  merge multiple word numbers into one (_four and twenty_)
 | `#$DO_PROPERNAME_MERGE`      |  merge multiple proper name into one (_George Harrison_)
 | `#DO_DATE_MERGE`             |  merge month day and/or year sequences (_January 2, 1993_)
 | `#JSON_DIRECT_FROM_OOB`      |  asking the tokenizer to directly process OOB data.
 See `^jsonparse` in JSON manual.
 | `#NO_FIX_UTF`      |  do not adjust inputs with html or utf8 encodings to simple ascii.
-The contents of the files are pairs of tokens per line.
-Left is the word to replace and right is the replacement.
-When multiple words are involved, the left side uses underscores to represent this and the right side uses `+`.
-If the right side is missing, it means just delete.
+| `#TOKENIZE_BY_CHARACTER`      |  Every non-whitespace character becomes its own token and canonical form. (good for Japanese)

-If any of the above items affect the input, they will be echoed as values into `%tokenFlags` so you can detect they happened.
+If any of the above items affect the input (except TOKENIZE_BY_CHARACTER), they will be echoed as values into `%tokenFlags` so you can detect they happened.
 The next changes do not echo into %tokenFlags and relate to grammar of input: